Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Chaos

-i.e. when the second-preferred candidates is ranked higher than the preferred one, the safety is the margin in her race with the least-preferred one; otherwise, safety is an average of the margins in races of the two preferred candidates against the last one.
-For example, if $V_1\gg V_3\simeq V_2$ then the safety is not too small (the least preferred candidate has little chance of winning) but not maximal, since there is an opportunity to ensure $c$ finishes at the last rank.
-When $V_1\simeq V_2$, the safety is close to both $\lvert V_1-V_3\rvert$ and $\lvert V_2-V_3\rvert$ (in particular, $S$ is continuous).
+i.e. when the second-preferred candidate is ranked higher than the preferred one, the safety is the margin in her race with the least-preferred one; otherwise, safety is an average of the margins in races of the two preferred candidates against the last one.
+For example, if $r_1\gg r_3\simeq r_2$ then the safety is not too small (the least preferred candidate has little chance of winning) but not maximal, meaning some voters will prefer to collaborate in order to ensure $c$ finishes at the last rank.
+When $r_1\simeq r_2$, the safety is close to both $\lvert r_1-r_3\rvert$ and $\lvert r_2-r_3\rvert$; when $c$ is far above or far below, one's vote seems unlikely to change the outcome and the incentive to collaborate is small.

 Finally, we choose a simple collaboration function extrapolating linearly between the value $1$ (all voters collaborate) when the safety vanishes, and the value $0$ (no voter collaborates) when the safety is large enough: